-Aside from the big three nutrients mentioned above, there are other nutrients that contribute to plant health, albeit in small quantities.
+Aside from the big three nutrients mentioned above, other nutrients contribute to plant health, albeit in small quantities.
 These are Calcium (Ca), Magnesium (Mg), and Sulfur (S).

-Calcium promotes roots and shoots growth; magnesium helps in seed formation and darker green leaves for photosynthesis; while sulfur maintains the said dark green color.
+Calcium promotes roots and shoots growth; magnesium helps seed formation and darker green leaves for photosynthesis, while sulfur maintains the dark green color.

 Other facts you should know about fertilizers